RxssA/DigitalRainCpp/index.md

     }
 }
 ```
-Here the startRainSimulation function is called in the main loop, I wanted to keep main as clean as possible as it is good coding practice.
+Here the startRainSimulation function is called in the main loop.
+To keep main as clean as possible, only one function is called here.
 ```cpp
 int main()
 {